SciBorgs/SciGuides/projects/DifferentialDrive.md

 ```
 ### Resetting the Gyro

 At the start of the match, it's important to reset the gyro so that your heading starts at 0.
-We'll do that in the constructor of `Drive`.
+We'll do that in the constructor of `Drive.java`.

 ```java
   gyro.reset();
 ```

- You also might reset the gyroscope anytime you need to ensure accurate heading data.
-Sometimes drift or skips might cause the measured angel to become less accurate over the course of a match, and a reset is a way to correct for that.
+ You should reset the gyroscope anytime you need to ensure accurate heading data.
+Sudden robot movements, collisions, or physical rotation of the surface it is on can cause drift or skips over time, resulting in an incorrectly measured angle over the course of a match.
+Resets can correct for this.
 ## Adding Odometry

 Using the encoders and gyro we just made, we can start actually estimating our position.
 We do this using a WPILib class called [DifferentialDriveOdometry](https://docs.wpilib.org/en/stable/docs/software/kinematics-and-odometry/differential-drive-odometry.html), which helps estimate the position and angle on the field of a differential drive bot, using encoder and gyro values.
-Let's start by declaring a `differentialDriveOdometry` object at the top of our `Drive` subsystem.
-We will initialize it in the constructor.
+Let's start by declaring a `DifferentialDriveOdometry` object at the top of our `Drive` subsystem.

 ```java
   private final DifferentialDriveOdometry odometry;